jsdelivrbot/node-types-loader/README.md

 # Node @types loader #

 Small tool for installing @types dependencies.
-This tool reads package.json and try to install @types packages using npm.
+This tool reads package.json and tries to install @types packages using npm.

 ### How to install: ###